surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.25.0-b.3 =
+= 8.25.0-rc.1 =

-(2021/03/11) Added new options in the Document SSO metabox and under the SSO &gt; General Settings &gt; Social and Search Sites &gt; Other Sites tab.
+(2021/03/11) Added new options in the Document SSO metabox and settings pages.
 Fixed plugin conflict detection with All In One SEO v4.0.

 = 8.24.0 =